Mentoring At-Risk Youth through Small Groups in the Local Church

 This research investigates the issues pertaining to mentoring at-risk youth within the local church through the use of small groups.
 A case study of a local church's youth ministry was studied for effectiveness in this area.
 This particular youth ministry was successful in recruiting and developing volunteer mentors for successful at-risk youth mentoring.
 It struggled in bringing at-risk youth into the church from the community centers, and connecting with at-risk youth's parents.
 Any person concerned with or involved with mentoring, youth, or at-risk youth would benefit from reading this thesis.

 Grittner, Daniel, "Mentoring At-Risk Youth through Small Groups in the Local Church" (2014).
-Master of Arts in Christian Studies.
+Master of Arts in Ministerial Leadership (MAML).
 42.